-On May 12, 2021 each non-employee director received an annual equity-based grant with a grant date fair value of approximately \$200,000 in the form of RSUs.
+On May 11, 2022 each non-employee director, other than Dr. Engelsen, received an annual equity-based grant with a grant date fair value of approximately \$250,000 in the form of RSUs.
+Dr. Engelsen did not stand for reelection at the 2022 Annual Meeting and did not receive an equity-based grant as a result.
 The RSUs vest on the first anniversary of the date of the award, provided that the director attends at least 75% of the meetings of the Board during the year in which the award is made.